-Site 1184 lies on the unnamed northern ridge of the eastern lobe or salient of the Ontong Java Plateau (Figs. F1, F2).
+Site 1184 lies on the unnamed northern ridge of the eastern lobe or salient of the Ontong Java Plateau (Figs. 1, 2).
 The eastern lobe had not been drilled before Leg 192.
-As with the dome of the high or main plateau (see "Site 1183," p.
-10), we thought that this site near the summit of the ridge might be in an area that originally was at relatively shallow water depths.
+As with the dome of the high or main plateau (see "Site 1183" summary above), we thought that this site near the summit of the ridge might be in an area that originally was at relatively shallow water depths.
 The relationship of the eastern lobe to the high plateau is unknown.
 It could be contemporaneous with the high plateau or be the trace of the postulated plume tail following the emplacement of the high plateau and, specifically, may be the main locus of 90-Ma eruptions (Tejada et al., 1996).
 Also, the eastern lobe appears to have been rifted into northern and southern portions that were separated by nearly 300 km of seafloor spreading in the Stewart Basin (Kroenke and Mahoney, 1996).
 The southern portion, Stewart Arch, is the proposed conjugate feature to the northern ridge.
 Eruptive products of this poorly understood rifting event may have been preserved along both the northern and southern rift-facing sides of the salient.
-Furthermore, this part of the plateau passed over the calculated position of the Samoan hotspot ~35-40 Ma (Yan and Kroenke, 1993), and volcanic evidence of this passage might be present.
+Furthermore, this part of the plateau passed over the calculated position of the Samoan hot spot around 35-40 Ma (Yan and Kroenke, 1993), and volcanic evidence of this passage might be present.

-In the seismic reflection record for this site (Fig. F16), a sedimentary megasequence laps onto the upper surface of a large fault block.
-Reflection character of the block differs from that of basaltic basement on the main plateau (e.g., Site 1183; Fig. F7).
+In the seismic-reflection record for this site (Fig. 16), a sedimentary megasequence laps onto the upper surface of the fault block that forms acoustic basement.
+Basement reflection character differs from that of basaltic basement on the main plateau (e.g., Site 1183; Fig. 7).
 Parallel to subparallel, high-frequency, slightly dipping reflections of limited and variable continuity persist to depths as great as 1.0 s of two-way (P-wave) traveltime beneath the surface of the fault block.

-We cored lower Miocene pelagic calcareous ooze and chalk (Unit I) from 134.4 mbsf to the top of the fault block at 201.1 mbsf and volcaniclastic rocks (Unit II) from 201.1 mbsf to the base of the hole at 538.8 mbsf.
+We cored early Miocene pelagic calcareous ooze and chalk (Unit I) from 134.4 mbsf to acoustic basement at 201.1 mbsf and volcaniclastic rocks (Unit II) from 201.1 mbsf to the base of the hole at 538.8 mbsf.
 A 1-cm-thick ferromanganese oxide crust represents the contact between the two units.
 Paleontological data suggest that deposition of the volcaniclastic succession occurred during the middle Eocene (principally nannofossil Zone NP16) and that deposition of the calcareous ooze began during the earliest Miocene.
 Little, if any, sedimentary record of events during the late Eocene or Oligocene is preserved.